martin6336/martin6336.github.io/_posts/2019-11-07-paper_note.md

 ## problems
 - divide the features of different tasks into private and shared spaces
-- the shared feature space could contain some unnecessary taskspecific features, while some sharable features could also be mixed in private space, suffering from feature redundancy
+- the shared feature space could contain some unnecessary task specific features, while some sharable features could also be mixed in private space, suffering from feature redundancy

 ## improvement
 - adversarial multi-task